johnfraserss/ICS2O/Assignments/19 - Comparing Assignment/README.md

 Task(s)
 -------
+**UPDATE DEC 14 - Check the submissables and where/how to hand in your work for this unit**

 You **MAY** work in pairs to complete this project.

 Create a program in both Processing and Python that completes this task.